coleww/cole-codes-cool-code/source/2015-08-01-node-poetry-modules.html.markdown

 - [new-slang](https://github.com/coleww/new-slang) accepts a map of string sequences to string replacements, and transforms strings of text by replacing those string sequences with the, err, uh, replacements.
 For example, given a map of `{ou: 'ooo'}` and a string like `'you dawg'`, this module would return `'yooo dawg'`.
 If the function was called over and over with a map like `{ou: ooui}` and the output of the previous transformation it might produce something similar to [Allison Parrish](https://github.com/aparrish/linear-lsystem-poetry)'s l-system poem generator.

 - [lipogram](https://github.com/coleww/lipogram) demonstrates another constraint of the Oulipo whereby a given text does not contain a letter or set of letters, for example [A Void by Georges Perec](https://en.wikipedia.org/wiki/A_Void) which does not contain the letter e.
-One could perhaps draw deep meaning from a poem composed out of sentences from Ruby on Rails blog posts that do not contain the letters `["C", "O", "M", "P", "U", "T", "E", "R"]`.
+One could, perhaps, draw deep meaning from a poem composed out of sentences from Ruby on Rails blog posts that do not contain the letters `["C", "O", "M", "P", "U", "T", "E", "R"]`.

 - [each-cons](https://github.com/coleww/each-cons) does not do anything on it's own...it is just a helper function that exists in Ruby which I wanted to have available in Node.js without requiring all of underscore/lodash/whatever.
 This function returns consecutive sequences of an array, so given `[1, 2, 3, 4, 5]` and a sequence length of `3`, it would return `[[1, 2, 3], [2, 3, 4], [3, 4, 5]]`.
 This is particularly handy for constructing [Markov chains](https://www.khanacademy.org/computing/computer-science/informationtheory/moderninfotheory/v/markov_chains), and, I am certain, other things.